Jakeler/Jakeler.github.io/_posts/2019-06-11-re-coolmoon-rgb-controller.md

 ![controller pcb front](/assets/coolmoon-rgb-controller/pcb-front.jpg)
 Unfortunately the chips have no markings... the function is anyway quite obvious.
 The quartz with U1 does the RF part, U2 the LED control and U3 controls with the large FET above the speed control.

-Because i could not find a datasheet for the (assumed) FET i hooked a my transistor tester.
+For the (assumed) FET i hooked a my transistor tester.
 This confirms that it is indeed a N-channel MOSFET.
 ![controller fan fet](/assets/coolmoon-rgb-controller/fet.jpg)
+Looking closer i figured that it is probably a [HD30N03](https://datasheet.lcsc.com/szlcsc/HL-HD30N03_C216252.pdf).
 Driving it with high frequency did not work well though.

 ![controller pcb back](/assets/coolmoon-rgb-controller/pcb-back.jpg)
 No parts on the back.
 The traces show that every fan is connected directly in parallel.<br>